Neil-140301/flutter_daily_ledger/README.md

 # Daily Ledger

-A simple application for you note down a your tasks for the day made with Flutter and Hive.
+A simple application for you note down your tasks for the day made with Flutter and Hive.

 ## App Features